sinistersnare/sinistersnare.github.io/content/post/02-robson-tree-traversal.md

 ```

 This algorithm is commonly taught in beginning CS courses at universities,
 and it gets the job done.
-However, I think I can do better.
+However, I think we can do better.

 Tree traversals can be adapted for use in memory management.
 Many garbage collectors represent their memory pool using tree-like structures,